jingwenlin/TaskMangerApp/README.md

 The Task Manager App allows users to:

--Add Tasks: Users can create new tasks by entering a title and description, and then clicking the Add Task button.
+- Add Tasks: Users can create new tasks by entering a title and description, and then clicking the Add Task button.

--Edit Tasks: Users can update the task title and description by clicking the edit icon button.
+- Edit Tasks: Users can update the task title and description by clicking the edit icon button.
 This will display the current details, which can then be modified.

--Delete Tasks: Users can remove tasks by clicking the delete icon button.
+- Delete Tasks: Users can remove tasks by clicking the delete icon button.

--View Tasks: Users can see a list of their tasks with an option to view more details by selecting a specific task.
+- View Tasks: Users can see a list of their tasks with an option to view more details by selecting a specific task.

 How to Use